unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/mult_vis_in_fig.md

 times = -0.099609375:0.001953125:1.0
 nothing #hide
 ```
-In this section we discuss how users are able to include multiple visualizations in a single figure.
+This section discusses how users can incorporate multiple plots into a single figure.

-By using the !-version of the plotting function and putting in a grid position instead of a full figure, we can create Multiple Coordinated Views.
+By using the !-version of the plotting function and inserting a grid position instead of an entire figure, we can create multiple coordinated views.

-You start by creating a figure with Makie.Figure.
+We start by creating a figure with Makie.Figure.

 `f = Figure()`

-Now each plot can be added to `f`  by putting in a grid position, such as `f[1,1]`.
+Now any plot can be added to `f` by placing a grid position, such as `f[1,1]`.

 ```@example main